MichaelDors/MichaelDors/README.md

-- 👋 Hi, I’m Michael Dors
+👋 Hi, I’m Michael Dors
-- 🟢 I edit videos for people at https://michaeldors.com
-- 👀 I’m interested in filmmaking and videography.
+I edit videos for people at https://michaeldors.com.
+I’m interested in filmmaking and videography.
+I also developed Wiffdle and countdown.michaeldors.com

-- 📫 You can reach me at contact@michaeldors.com
+📫 You can reach me at contact@michaeldors.com

 <!---
 MichaelDors/MichaelDors is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.